-- The auto-detection of your ISP connection type takes place when you configure the wireless router for the first time or when your wireless router is reset to its default settings. - If QIS failed to detect your Internet connection type, click Manual Setting and manually configure your connection settings. - 3.
-Assign the wireless network name (SSID) and security key for your 2.4GHz and 5GHz wireless connection.
+- The auto-detection of your ISP connection type takes place when you configure the wireless router for the first time or when your wireless router is reset to its default settings. - If QIS failed to detect your Internet connection type, click Skip to manual setting and manually configure your connection settings.

+3. Assign the wireless network name (SSID) and security key for your WiFi 7 Network and IoT Network.
 Click Apply when done.